 8) Cucumber Salad

-Here is the frozen stuff that refreshes the mouth after eating smoky foods.
-If you want to soften the edges, thinly slice cucumbers and mix them with red onion, vinegar, a sprinkle of salt, and a touch of sugar.
-I enjoy dill, but I also appreciate a quick shower of cracked black pepper.
-Cooking becomes more enjoyable when I can focus on that activity exclusively.
-That dish is rare.
+Here is the frozen item that cools the palate after consuming smoky foods.
+To soften the edges, you can thinly slice cucumbers and combine them with red onion, vinegar, and a pinch of salt and sugar.
+I like dill, but I wouldn’t mind a dusting of cracked black pepper.
+The less cooking I have to do, the more I enjoy it.
+Such meals are a novelty.

 9) Classic Potato Salad